Pond Talk is an Amazon Associate. As an Amazon Associate we earn from qualifying purchases.

 Ionizers are best known in the air purification market and many “air ionizers” have been sold over the years.
 In simple terms ionizers use electrical power and current to ionize air particles.
 They add a positive or negative charge to these particles which is purported to purify the air.

-A pond ionizer however uses a similar electrical charge which runs through what’s called an anode.
+A pond ionizer uses an electrical current which runs through what’s called an anode, which looks like a two-pronged tuning fork.
 The anode is made out of copper and is placed in the water flow line.
-By controlling the amount of electrical current going through the anode, the release of copper ions can be controlled within in the pond water itself.
+By controlling the amount of electrical current going through the anode, the release of copper ions can be controlled and released within in the pond water itself.

 Now you may ask, why is this important?